-(1) The Group's executive officers include the members of the Executive Committee, the four Senior Vice Presidents of the central Group functions who are members of the Group (2) Including the Chairman and Chief Executive Officier, the director representing employee shareholders and the director representing employee.
+(1) The Group's executive officers include the members of the Executive Committee, the four Senior Vice Presidents of the central Group functions who are members of the Group Performance Management Committee (HSE, Strategy & Climate, Communications, Legal) and the Treaturer.

+(2) Including the Chairman and Chief Executive Officer, the director representing employee shareholders and the director representing employees.